friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/basics/combineColor.md

 ---

 This is an engine-specific implementation without a shader-basis.
-It was created to allow for the combination of shader-library-code.
+It was created to enable the combination of shader-library-code.